 Sister Zelinda Smith

-Zelinda Smith, daughter of Uriah and Susan (Peck) Smith, was born January 30, 1820 in Mount Morris, New York.
+Zelinda Smith, accomplished Shaker tailoress, cook, and office deaconess, was born January 30, 1820 in Mount Morris, New York, the daughter of Uriah and Susan (Peck) Smith.

 Zelinda Smith was born into a family of religious reformers and preachers.
 Her uncle, Elias Smith was a founder of New England’s Christian Connexion movement, and the editor of what is believed to be America’s first religious newspaper, The Herald of Gospel Liberty in 1808.
 Zelinda’s father Uriah was not as charismatic or controversial a preacher as his brother, but the two shared the belief that common people should take their religious destiny into their own hands, think for themselves, base their faith only on the bible, and oppose centralized authority.
 Their faith called them to reject the doctrines of the Trinity and of predestination, to oppose slavery, espouse temperance, and support women preachers of the gospel.
 These beliefs were consistent with Shaker teaching and led Uriah to consider a Shaker life for his children.